European Union Public Licence: Interoperability

+Philosophy

+In November 2023, a discussion paper, "The seven pillars of wisdom", published in the framework of the adoption of the Interoperable Europe Act, was proposed for discussion by the writing author of the EUPL-1.2 and explains the philosophy behind the EUPL text.

 Member states policies

 As from 2010, EU member states adopt or revise policies aimed to encourage – when appropriate – the open source distribution of public sector applications.
 The EUPL is formally mentioned in some of these policies: